gvakak/gvakak.github.io/_posts/03-18-2015-templates.md

 title: Graphics For Social Media
 ---

-<p> There are many different ways to increase traffic on your web site.
+<h2> There are many different ways to increase traffic on your web site.
 One
 of them is through social media.
-By posting media with text tha directs the user to your web site might have a great outcome.</p>
+By posting media with text tha directs the user to your web site might have a great outcome.</h2>

 <h3> Some examples:</h3>